-When evaluating investments, investors should always estimate both the expected return and the uncertainty of that return.
+When evaluating portfolios, investors should always estimate both the expected return and the uncertainty of that return.
 Standard deviation provides a quantified estimate of the uncertainty of those future returns, the average of which is the expected return.
 The graphic below ("Why Diversify?
 Stocks vs Indexes and IFA Index Portfolios") illustrates this point.

 For example, let's assume an investor had to choose between two stocks and an S&P 500 Index Fund.

 3) S&P 500 Index Fund

 Neither stock is a good choice because an S&P 500 index fund over the period shown in this graphic earned a similar annualized return with a lower volatiliy (i.e., uncertainty as measured by standard deviation) because of the diversification benefit of 500 stocks versus one stock.
 Quantitatively, this makes the S&P 500 Index fund the statistically preferred investment over individual stocks.